 The following information must be contained in each Result Announcement in respect of a half year:

 Information prescribed by NZX from time to time.
-This information must be identified as “Results for announcement to the market” and must be placed in the format as specified by NZX from time to time.
+This information must be identified as “Results for announcement to the market” and under Rule 3.26.1 in the format as specified by NZX from time to time.

 The following information, which may be presented in whatever way the Issuer considers is the most clear and helpful to users, e.g., combined with the body of the announcement, combined with notes to the financial statements, or set out separately.